Twitter suspends nine accounts linked to profile used by Eoghan Harris

 Eoghan Harris was dropped by the Sunday Independent.
 File photograph: Bryan O’Brien/The Irish Times

-Twitter has suspended a total of nine accounts it believes are linked to an anonymous account contributed to by prominent former Sunday Independent columnist Eoghan Harris.
+Twitter has suspended a total of nine accounts it believes are linked to an anonymous account used by prominent former Sunday Independent columnist Eoghan Harris.

 The well-known writer and former senator was dropped by the Sunday Independent as a columnist this week after management learned he was contributing to an account behind a fake name.